n-of-one/attack_vector_2/website/docs/gm/sites/Managing sites.md

 ---
-sidebar_position: 8
+sidebar_position: 3
 ---
 # Managing sites
 From the **Sites** page, you see a number of options next to a site:

 ![](../../assets/gm/sites/manage-site-options.png)

-Hover over the icons to see what they do.
+Hover over the icons to see what the action is.

 ## Actions